rasterio/rasterio/docs/quickstart.rst

 Spatial indexing
 ----------------

-Datasets have an :meth:`~rasterio.io.DatasetReader.index` method for getting the array indices corresponding to points in georeferenced space.
+Datasets have an :meth:`.DatasetReader.index` method for getting the array indices corresponding to points in georeferenced space.
 To get the value for the pixel 100 kilometers east and 50 kilometers south of the dataset's upper left corner, do the following.